erights/quasiParserGenerator/test/tinyses/tinyses.md

 <p align="center"><b>JSON</b> &lt;SA <b>TinySES</b> &lt;SA <b>SES</b>
   &lt;DA <b>ES-strict</b> &lt;SDA <b>EcmaScript</b></p>

 Each step needs to be explained.
-Proceeding from right to left.
+Proceeding from larger to smaller.

 **EcmaScript** EcmaScript code may be in either strict code or sloppy code, so the **ES-strict** sublanguage is a static, dynamic,